raikrahul/book_linuxkernel_blockdrv/create_ramdisk.md

 We can see some data was written into mybrd disk.
 We wrote "asdf".
 Ascii code of "asdf" is 0x61 0x73 0x64 0x66 that was shown in the middle of messages.
-Other values should be meta data of filesystem.
+Other values should be meta data entries of the filesystem.

-Following is the statistics of mybrd.
+Following is the statistics of ``` mybrd ```.

 ```
 / # cat /sys/block/mybrd/stat
       10        0      104       39       18        0      144       91        0       93       93